August, 2020

 Below is a photo of Captain Sandrup “Sandy” Bernsen who skippered the second and third versions of that original ferry, Guemes, and the Almar as well.
 What stories he could tell.

 The present-day ferry is the Guemes, a 21-vehicle, 99-passenger ferry.
 It was built specifically for this run and was put into service in 1979.
-In 2015, today’s ferry was “hauled” (taken out of the water and put in temporary drydock, as she has been once every two years since she was brand new) for regular maintenance and upgrades … HERE is one of Captain Rachel Rowe’s reports on the work in progress during that haul-out.
+In 2015, today’s ferry was “hauled” (taken out of the water and put in temporary drydock, as she has been once every two years since she was brand new) for regular maintenance and upgrades.
+As usual, the work was monitored by the boat’s captain, Captain Rachel Rowe, and the vessel was nicely returned to service after that work was completed.

 Here’s a bit of information about Captain Rowe: